 When To Visit Sardinia

 Any season is good to visit Sardinia.
 Winter is typically mild on the coast, though it does snow in the mountains.
 The highest chances of rain are in the late winter months and in November, though it may also rain in April and May.
-Spring and fall are the best season to enjoy all the things to do in Sardinia other than the beaches.
+Spring and fall are the best season to enjoy the island if you don’t care to go to the beach.
 The temperatures rise a lot in the summer, making it perfect to enjoy the amazing beaches.

 How To Get To Sardinia